yipeichan/yipeichan.github.io/statisticalLearning.md

 ---
-layout: default
+layout: posts
 ---
 <br>

 # [_Statistical Learning_](./index.html)
 <i>July 5, 2018</i>

-<a href="https://github.com/yipeichan/Statistical-Learning">See complete code on Github</a>
+<a href="https://github.com/yipeichan/Statistical-Learning"><b>Link to complete code on Github</b></a>

 ## Met Statistical Learning for the first time

-I came across the term "Statistical Learning" in 2017 when ; before then I did hear about applications as well as numerous algorithms of machine learning.
-Statistical Learning immediately intrigued me, because as far as I know
+I came across Statistical Learning when watching a talk on Youtube delivered by Larry Wasserman in 2017.
+And I was soon intrigued by these new approaches in extracting information from data.